Quiz the Coach: Goalie Tips

 • Conditioning And Training - A goalie in ice hockey needs to be able to move around quickly while wearing a ton of heavy and bulky equipment - so it's important for a goalie to work on both strength and cardio training.
 The stronger you are, the lighter your equipment will feel and the quicker you'll be able to move around the ice.
 Talk to your hockey coach or a P.E. teacher and find out what combination of strength and cardio exercises will help improve your stength and flexibility.

-Do you have a question on sports, P.E. class, fitness or health?
-Send it to the Kidzworld Coach.
+Do you have a question on sports, P.E. class, fitness or health? to the Kidzworld Coach.
 Keep in mind peeps, the Kidzworld Coach isn't a doctor or a professional athlete or anything like that.
 He's just a dude who digs sports, plays 'em and knows a lot about 'em.
 You should always talk to your 'rents, a doctor or your school gym teacher before starting a new sport or a new exercise.

 Related Stories: